 How to Use a Forex Compounding Calculator?

-The most important aspect of forex compounding is to calculate your returns.
+The most important aspect of the forex compound is to calculate your returns.
 If you wish to do that without a calculator, it can be tiring and requires a lot of effort to calculate the returns.
 However, if you want to try it, here’s the forex compounding interest formula.

 FV = P (1 + r/n)(nt)

-Fortunately, we have a Forex compound calculator that can help you.
+Fortunately, we have a Forex compounding calculator that can help you.

 To use it, here’s what you need to do: